bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 s1.c_str();               // Convert to const char*, restricted lifetime s1 = to_string(12.05);    // Converts number to string
-getline(cin, s);          // Read line ending in '\n' s1.find("hello");         // Return pointer to first char of found substring, if not found string::npos
+getline(cin, s);          // Read line ending in '\n' s1.find("hello");         // Pointer to first char of found substring, if not found string::npos
 ```